 My research or writing has been published in European Union Politics, Public Administration, the Review of European and Russian Affairs, Social Europe and the WZB Mitteilungen.
 Earlier collaborative work on political negotiations has also been published in a collected volume by the Brookings Institution Press.

-I currently am affiliated with Harvard's Minda de Gunzburg Center for European Studies and the Multidisciplinary Program on Inequality and Social Policy.
+In addition to the LSE’s Department of Government, I am currently affiliated with Harvard's Minda de Gunzburg Center for European Studies and the Multidisciplinary Program on Inequality and Social Policy and the Institute for European Studies at the University of British Columbia.
 In Europe, I have been a Visiting Research Fellow at the WZB Social Science Center in Berlin, the Max Planck Sciences Po Center on Coping with Instability in Market Societies based at Sciences Po in Paris, and the Center for European Policy Studies in Brussels.

 Before beginning my doctoral studies, I spent four years working as an advocate for campaign finance reform in the United States, and two years completing a Master in Public Policy degree from the Harvard Kennedy School, where I focused my studies on European political economy.
 During this time, I also had the opportunity to complete an internship at the European Parliament.
 In 2005, I received a bachelor's degree in Public Policy and African and Afro-American Studies from UNC-Chapel Hill.